kkktttr/sketchedit/readme.md

 ./demo_celeb.sh
 ```

+then open localhost:8897 in the browser

 2. model trained on places

 ```
 ./demo_places.sh
 ```

+then open localhost:8898 in the browser

 You may change the configuration by modifying these bash scripts.